BBC Football Coverage Contains 66% More Gambling Ads than Sky

 The thought of the unconscious effects of advertising when we are not cognizant can be an unnerving thought, in that sort of dystopian, subliminal way.

 The study is sometimes quite transparent in its disquiet, and, frankly, disdain for the industry.
 However, it does raise a lot of important conversation points.
-For example, it is bordering on farcical that businesses are able to get more advertising airtime on the BBC than Sky Sports.
+For example, it is bordering on farcical that gambling businesses are able to get more ads airtime on the BBC than Sky Sports.

 Are sports and gambling now too intertwined?
 Tweet @Inside_Casino_ and let us know what you think.